Success Stories

 She has been unable to consistently answer questions or interact with family or peers.
 We continued to feel that there was some type of awareness but could not find a way for her to consistently demonstrate that she did have an increased level of consciousness.

-In August of 2001 she received her Cyberlink with a laptop computer.
-At that time when connected to the Cyberlink unit only the low frequency theta waves and alpha waves registered any type of movement.
+In August of 2001 she received her Brainfingers system with a laptop computer.
+At that time when connected to Brainfingers only the low frequency theta waves and alpha waves registered any type of movement.
 When using the slow ball game she was able to connect most often using the theta waves.
 She was able to move the paddle up and down in pong also using the theta waves.

 There continues to be no facial response from her.
 Her upper and lower extremities remain rigid and she has no head control.
 She does vocalize much more, apparently when things are not happening the way she would like.
-Because of the Cyberlink we have a way to test her level of consciousness.
+Because of Brainfingers we have a way to test her level of consciousness.
 She is able to exert control over something.
-We are hoping she will reach a level of consistency that will allow her to use the Cyberlink for simple yes/no communication.
-The Cyberlink has given us something for her to work on in the school setting.
+We are hoping she will reach a level of consistency that will allow her to use Brainfingers for simple yes/no communication.
+Brainfingers has given us something for her to work on in the school setting.
 Until now the only thing we were able to provide to her was custodial care.”

 Deb Parker PTA